ray-project/ray/doc/source/tune-usage.rst

 Logging, Analyzing, and Visualizing Results
 -------------------------------------------

 All results reported by the trainable will be logged locally to a unique directory per experiment, e.g. ``~/ray_results/my_experiment`` in the above example.
 On a cluster, incremental results will be synced to local disk on the head node.

-Tune provides an ExperimentAnalysis object for analyzing results which can be used by providing the directory path as follows:
+Tune provides an ``ExperimentAnalysis`` object for analyzing results which can be used by providing the directory path as follows:

 .. code-block:: python

-    from ray.tune.analysis.experiment_analysis import ExperimentAnalysis
+    from ray.tune.analysis import ExperimentAnalysis

     ea = ExperimentAnalysis("~/ray_results/my_experiment")
     trials_dataframe = ea.dataframe()
-    best_trainable = ea.get_best_trainable("my_experiment_metric")
-    ...

 You can check out `experiment_analysis.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/analysis/experiment_analysis.py>`__ for more interesting analysis operations.